What are you doing with my information?

-We use it to make the BBC better for you and everyone.
+We use your personal information to make the BBC better for you and for everyone.
 That includes doing things like:

-- Recommending things we think you’ll like, like TV and Radio programmes
+- Recommending things we think you’ll enjoy, like TV and radio programmes

-- Notifying you about things you’ve told us you like, like a new series of your favourite TV show
+- Notifying you about things you’ve told us you like, for example a new series of your favourite TV show

 We also use it for business, regulatory and legal purposes, like: